clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

 * I wasn't expected things to be so nuanced when I started writing this!
 * `keras` in bit of a mess.
 There are multiple confusing ways to compute the crossentropy.
 * small details (the epsilon) matter
-* if not carefull we may sometime get to see the results of a `binary_crossentropy` rather than a `categorical_crossentropy`
+* if not careful we may sometime get to see the results of a `binary_crossentropy` rather than a `categorical_crossentropy`
-* PyTorch makes you to explicitly do stuff (like the applying the `log`, the `clipping` or the `softmax`) in order to make you aware of the subtle details that if made implicit (like `keras` and `sklearn` supperbly do) might make you shoot yourself in the foot (without even noticing it)
+* PyTorch makes you to explicitly do stuff (like the applying the `log`, the `clipping` or the `softmax`) in order to make you aware of the subtle details that if made implicit (like `keras` and `sklearn` superbly do) might make you shoot yourself in the foot (without even noticing it)

+A relay nice article about the cross-entropy loss can also be found [here](https://gombru.github.io/2018/05/23/cross_entropy_loss/)

-My **main** takeawys are these:
+### My **main** takeaways are these:
-* implement everything yourself (or read the sourcecode).
-I'm affraid of how many details I've missed until now in other more convoluted (get it?!) layers / concepts.
+* implement everything yourself (or read the source-code).
+I'm afraid of how many details I've missed until now in other more convoluted (get it?!) layers / concepts.
 * [details matter](https://www.curs-ml.com/)

-A realy nice article about the cross-entropy loss can also be found [here](https://gombru.github.io/2018/05/23/cross_entropy_loss/)